-Since July 2014 there has been an international armed conflict between Ukraine and Russia, in parallel to the ongoing non-international armed conflict in Ukraine.
-Furthermore, Russia is occupying Crimea.
+Since July 2014 there has been an international armed conflict between Ukraine and Russia.

-There has been an international armed conflict between Ukraine and Russia since July 2014 in parallel to the ongoing non-international armed conflict in eastern Ukraine between Ukrainian pro-Russian rebels and Ukrainian government forces.
+Since 2014, there has been an international armed conflict between Ukraine and Russia in parallel to the ongoing non-international armed conflict in eastern Ukraine between Ukrainian pro-Russian rebels and Ukrainian government forces.
 In addition, Russia is also occupying Crimea.

 For an international armed conflict (IAC) to exist, there must have been a resort to armed force involving at least two states.
 The threshold for an IAC is very low and does not require a certain intensity or duration.
 The existence of an international armed conflict is to be determined by the facts, not the subjective intent of the belligerents.
 For further information, see the Classification section.